Synergy between 3DMM and 3D Landmarks for Accurate 3D Facial Geometry: Related Work

 \subsection{3D Facial Alignment via 3D Face Modeling}

+3D information is useful in wide vision applications~\cite{wu2022toward,wu2023inspacetype,wu2023meta,wu2021scene,zhong2019deep}.
 3D facial alignment aims at predicting 3D landmarks on images.
 In contrast, 2D approaches \cite{kazemi2014one, dong2018style, dong2019teacher,feng2018wing, wu2018look} usually regress direct landmark coordinates or heatmaps based on \textit{visible} facial parts.
 If input faces are self-occluded due to large face poses, their methods either only estimate landmarks along visible face outlines rather than hidden outlines or produce much larger errors at invisible parts that make the results unreliable.

 3D approaches \cite{zhu2016face, zhu2019face, feng2018joint, bulat2017far, guo2020towards, Jackson_2017_ICCV, shang2020self} predict aligned 3D faces with images.
 This way, occluded landmarks can be registered.
 3DDFA \cite{zhu2016face, zhu2019face} adopts Basel Face Model (BFM) and use 3DMM fitting to reconstruct face meshes from monocular images.
 PRNet \cite{feng2018joint} predicts 2D UV-position maps that encode 3D points and uses BFM mesh connectivity to build face models.
 Compared with 3DDFA, PRNet might have higher mesh deformation ability since its 3D points are not from 3DMM parameterization.
 However, it is harder to obtain a smooth and reliable mesh for PRNet.
 2DASL \cite{tu20203d} based on 3DMM further adopts a differentiable renderer and a discriminator to produce high-quality 3D face models.
 3DDFA-V2 \cite{guo2020towards} based on 3DDFA further introduces a meta-joint optimization strategy and a short video synthesis to attain the current best result.
 3D faces and 3D landmarks extracted by vertex indexing are outputs of these methods.
 However, their landmarks are raw without refinement.
 Our landmarks are refined with multi-attribute feature aggregation, and we further adopt 3DMM from 3D landmarks as another information source.